LiamMarrinan/Latin102/Composition2.md

 >Hercules servem❌, quem Deianira misit ut vestem recollegerit, in mare misit.

-**Correction Hercules servum, quem Deianira misit ut vestem recollegerit, in mare misit.**
+**Correction Hercules servum, quem Deianira misit ut vestem recollegerit, in mare misit.**❌ **You're in past-time narrative (secondary sequence).
+What tenses of the subjunctive are possible for your dependent clauses?**

 Your last sentence should express that it is reported (or said) that Hercules rose to immortality, but Deianira killed herself on account of this deed.

 >Hercule interfecto, Id dicti❌  sunt, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.

-**Correction Hercule interfecto, dicitur, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem.
+**Correction Hercule interfecto, dicitur, Herculem ad immortalitatem Ascendisse, sed Deianira interfecit ipsam propter rem. ❌ **Great idea to modify Hercules with a participle!
+But since he's already in the sentence, don't try to introduce him again in an ablative absolute:  just modify his name diretly.**